History of Hnefatafl (Tafl) ...and the Isle of Lewis Chess Set.

 The Knights ride warhorses and carry their long lances in a strange flex-wrist grip.
 The warriors wear long hauberks of mail or sometimes what appear to be padded jackets standard of the later Gallowglass from this region.
 Their helmets are conical, sometimes with backs or cheekpieces.
 Their shields are kite-shaped or close to the Norman inverted teardrop design, denoting these are meant to be a royal retinue of warriors from the late Viking Age.

-Some of the warriors have mad eyes and bite their shields in a clear display of the berserker's rage as described in the sagas.
+Some of the warrior pieces are designed with large, mad eyes and their teeth overlapping the top of their shields in a clear display of the berserker's rage.
+This is just as described in the Norse saga known as The Ynglinga Saga which talks about Odin's 'Berserker' warriors who bit their shields.
 These berserkers are often used as rooks in re-creations since the Lewis Chessmen include no castles or chariots as other chess sets.
 It seems fitting that the berserkers would make the long, sweeping moves in defense of their king, just as they once did in history.

 The Lewis Chessmen are on display at both the British Museum in London and the Scottish National Museum in Edinburgh, where they draw thousands of visitors a year.
 Most people have seen them and not realized it, though.
 Their images have been used in countless book covers, displays, and film – including the first Harry Potter movie.
 In the early 1800's, a written description of these artifacts tells us that some of the original pieces were a dark but vivid red, believed to have been stained by soaking the ivory tusk in ox blood.
 This color has since completely faded and today all of the pieces appear as a natural ivory color.